Matt Carkner

-Matthew "Matt" Carkner (born November 3, 1980) is a Canadian former professional ice hockey defenceman.
+Matthew Carkner (born November 3, 1980) is a Canadian former professional ice hockey defenceman who most recently served as the head coach and general manager of the Orlando Solar Bears of the ECHL before he resigned June 17, 2025.
 He was drafted by the Montreal Canadiens 58th overall in the 1999 NHL Entry Draft and played in the National Hockey League (NHL) for the San Jose Sharks, Ottawa Senators, and New York Islanders.
 Throughout his career, Carkner was known for his physical play and abilities as a fighter.

 Playing career

 Peterborough Petes

-Carkner joined the Peterborough Petes of the Ontario Hockey League (OHL) for the 1997-98 season, where he earned six assists in 57 games as a rookie.
+Carkner joined the Peterborough Petes of the Ontario Hockey League (OHL) for the 1997–98 season, where he earned six assists in 57 games as a rookie.
 He then appeared in four playoff games, but didn't register a point.
 He improved his offensive production in the following season, scoring two goals and 18 points in 60 games.
 In five playoff games, Carkner had no points, and 20 penalty minutes.
 He earned the Eastern Conference Most Improved Player award for the season.
-In the 1999-2000 season, he scored three goals and 16 points in 62 games with Peterborough, followed by five playoff games, in which Carkner would have an assist.
-His fourth and final season with the club in 2000-01 had Carkner score a career high eight goals, as he earned 16 points in 53 games, and added three assists in seven post-season games.
+In the 1999–2000 season, he scored three goals and 16 points in 62 games with Peterborough, followed by five playoff games, in which Carkner would have an assist.
+His fourth and final season with the club in 2000–01 had Carkner score a career high eight goals, as he earned 16 points in 53 games, and added three assists in seven post-season games.
 He finished his OHL career with 13 goals, 56 points and 599 penalty minutes in 232 games.
+He served as Captain for 2 seasons (99-00 & 00-01).